Byron1z/configure-ad-B1z/README.md

   <img src="https://i.imgur.com/WRyd7pe.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <br />
+<h3>Conclusion</h3>
 <p>
+For this Active Directory lab, we successfully completed the Active Directory Deployment and Configuration phase.
+By configuring Active Directory on the Domain Controller, we established our infrastructure by creating a Forest, an Domain Administrator account, and joining Client-1 to the Domain.

-  This tutorial was to help us have a better understanding Active Directory and Domain Controllers, along with understanding network security protocols through VM's within the Cloud.
+  This tutorial was to help us have a better understanding Active Directory and Domain Controllers, along with Understanding network security protocols through VM's within Azure's Cloud.

   When finished, Close the Remote Desktop connection, delete the Resource Group(s) we created at the beginning of this tutorial, and verify the Resource Group deletion to avoid unnecessary charges.